-The Council recognises that we are experiencing a state of rapid climate change which requires strong action by all levels of government and subsequently is affirming its commitment to both mitigate against and adapt to, the adverse impacts occurring within the City of Norwood Payneham & St Peters.
+The Council recognises that globally we are experiencing climate change which requires coincidence by all levels of government and subsequently is affirming its commitment to both mitigate against and adapt to, the adverse impacts occurring within the City of Norwood Payneham & St Peters.

-Impacts to the local environment are likely to be experienced through the loss of biodiversity and natural character in our parks and reserves, reduced comfort and liveability in our streets, and an increased pressure on stormwater infrastructure, amongst other impacts.
+Impacts to the local environment are likely to be experienced through the loss of biodiversity and natural character in our parks and reserves, reduced comfort and liveability in our streets and an increased pressure on stormwater infrastructure, amongst other impacts.

-While climate change is a global issue, it is felt locally and therefore the City of Norwood Payneham & St Peters is on the frontline of adaptation by collaborating with its key partners and the community to introduce initiatives to mitigate the effects as much as possible, while also identifying opportunities to reduce its contribution to climate change.
+While climate change is a global issue, it is felt locally and therefore, the City of Norwood Payneham & St Peters is adapting by collaborating with its key partners and the community to introduce initiatives to mitigate the effects as much as possible, while also identifying opportunities to reduce its contribution to climate change.